googleapis/google-cloud-cpp/release/README.md

 ## Bump the version numbers in `main`

-Working in your fork of `google-cloud-cpp`: bump the version numbers to the *next* version (i.e., one version past the release you just did above), and send the PR for review against `main` You need to:
+Working in your fork of `google-cloud-cpp`: bump the version numbers to the *next* version, i.e., one version past the release you just did above.
+Then send the PR for review against `main`.
+You need to:

 - Update the version numbers in the top-level `CMakeLists.txt` file.
 - Run the cmake configuration step, this will update the different